ACCESS-NRI/model-config-tests/README.md

 ### Pytest Options

-The output directory for pytests defaults to `/scratch/$PROJECT/$USER/test-model-repro` and contains the following sub-directories:
+The output directory for pytests defaults to `$TMPDIR/test-model-repro` and contains the following subdirectories:
 - `control` - contains copies of the model configuration used for each experiment run in the tests.
 - `lab` - contains `payu` model output directories containing `work` and `archive` sub-directories.